 Beautiful St Ives is one of the most popular places to stay in Cornwall.
 It’s a chilled out little beach town, with lots of hiking opportunities around town.
 It does get very busy during the summer (as does a lot of Cornwall), but in shoulder seasons, it’s a wonderful place to visit.
 Here are some more tips about the best time to visit Cornwall.

-If it’s your first time in Cornwall, you might be interested in visiting St Ives.
+If it’s your first time in Cornwall, you might be interested in visiting St Ives and enjoying the many attractions there.
 It’s certainly got that quintessential Cornish life atmosphere, as well as plenty of shops, bars, and restaurants, and is a busy tourist place in the high season (and in the low season, to be honest).

 Best things to do in St Ives